 Announced on Jun 27, 2018

-“This means that some of the women who are in greatest need of preventative therapies for heart failure may not be getting the care they need,” says the lead author of the study, Dr. Paaladinesh Thavendiranathan—Scientist at University Health Network’s Toronto General Hospital Research Institute (TGHRI) , cardiologist at the Peter Munk Cardiac Centre and Assistant Professor in the University of Toronto’s Department of Medicine.
+“This means that some of the women who are in greatest need of preventative therapies for heart failure may not be getting the care they need,” says the lead author of the study, Dr. Paaladinesh Thavendiranathan—Scientist at the Toronto General Hospital Research Institute (TGHRI) and cardiologist at the Peter Munk Cardiac Centre.

 The study, which was published in the Journal of Clinical Oncology, used Ontario-wide data for 18,444 women that were diagnosed with early-stage breast cancer between 2007 and 2012.
 The data was used by the research team to identify the factors that determine whether women receive cardiac imaging—an essential procedure for assessing heart health—after diagnosis with breast cancer.